deeplab-ai/denvis/README.md

 * [DUD-E](https://storage.googleapis.com/denvis_v1_data/dude.tar.gz) (10M)

 These contain proteins, crystal ligands as well as the pockets extracted using the crystal ligand.
-The protein .pdb files provided here can be directly used as input to the App
+The protein .pdb files provided here can be directly used as input to the Web service.

 #### example: download DUDE proteins
 ```bash